michael-lazar/rtv/README.md

 </p>

 <p align="center">
-RTV is built in python using the curses library.
+RTV is compatible with most terminals on Linux and macOS.
 </p>

 ---